LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

 Lasso supports three types of comments: single line comments, block comments, and doc comments.
 Single line and block comments are ignored, having no effect on the execution of any nearby code.
-Doc comments are saved with any associated methods, types or traits, as explained below.
+Doc comments are saved with the adjacent method, type, or trait, as explained below.

 Single Line Comments